ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```lua
 local count = {}
 ```
-Any value which we want to make available outside of **counting.lua** will have to be assigned to a key in the `count` table (or to a table which is itself assigned to the `count` table.
+Any value which we want to make available outside of **counting.lua** will have to be assigned to a key in the `count` table (or to a table which is itself assigned to the `count` table).
 The name of this table can be anything, but the Lua Language Server will use it in the documentation it generates.

 We tell Lua that `count` is the table that we want to make available to other files with the line: